eka-care/eka_mcp_server/README.md

 Standardized guidelines, procedures, and decision pathways for healthcare professionals are published by medical bodies.
 They serve as comprehensive roadmaps for clinical care, ensuring consistent and evidence-based treatment approaches.

-**Currently, we support 175 tags and 180 protocols**
-   - **Publishers**: Organizations responsible for developing, validating, distributing, and maintaining medical protocols.
-   - **Tags**: Metadata related to conditions, clinical situations or workflows that protocols address.
+Current Coverage:
+* 175 medical conditions/tags
+* 180 treatment protocols
+* Multiple authoritative publishers

-### Workflow
+### Treatment Protocols Workflow
 1. For any given query, the LLM has to decide if the tag is supported or not through [this API](http://developer.eka.care/api-reference/eka_mcp/protocols/tags).
 During the init of the tool, we fetch the supported conditions.
 2. Then, for the given tag, the LLM has to get the publishers that address that tag through [this API](http://developer.eka.care/api-reference/eka_mcp/protocols/publishers_by_tag).
 3. Finally, with the tag, publisher and query, we fetch the relevant information from the repository of publishers through [this API](http://developer.eka.care/api-reference/eka_mcp/protocols/search).